History of Sex in Cinema:

 There was another inter-racial romance between two others, with only the slight touching of hands and an aborted kiss (reflecting a double standard regarding the black male), who were unable to show any physical affection:

 Boyeur never touched Mavis in the final version of the film.
 The film's steamiest moment was when they drank from the same coconut.
-As the film ended, Boyeur told Mavis that he could not leave his country with her: "My skin is my country.
-Here's my world.
-These are my people and this is where I belong."
+As the film ended, Boyeur told Mavis that he could not leave his country with her:

 In addition, the film's high point was a momentous family scandal, when it was thought that the expatriate Fleury family, white plantation owners, had been tainted by mixed "tarbrush" blood - the grandmother allegedly had some Negro blood.
 Younger daughter Jocelyn Fleury (Joan Collins) was told by her mother Mrs. Julian Fleury (Diana Wynward) that she needn't fear marrying and having a child with young British aristocrat Euan Templeton (Stephen Boyd), son of the island's governor Lord Templeton, because of her questionable ancestry.
 Mrs. Fleury revealed to Jocelyn that Julian Fleury (Basil Sydney) wasn't her real father - Jocelyn was racially pure, due to a sexual indiscretion on Mrs. Fleury's part: "You have no Negro ancestor.
 My husband isn't your father."
 They eventually married.